mwaldleben/FourSidedCavityFlow.jl/README.md

 ## Documentation

-The development documention can be found [here](https://morwald.github.io/NS2DBenchmarkSolver.jl).
+The development documentation can be found [here](https://morwald.github.io/CavityFlow.jl).